woodstockcs/practice50/functions/quidditch.md

 Recall that each 'goal' in quidditch is worth 10 points, and that catching the snitch is worth 150 points.

-To import the Distribution Code as a new file in the cs50 IDE, or use the command
+To import the Distribution Code as a new file in the cs50 IDE, `cd` to the directory where you want the file then use the command

 ```wget https://raw.githubusercontent.com/woodstockcs/practice50/master/functions/quidditch.c```

 ## Distribution Code